UKHomeOffice/engineering-guidance-and-standards/docs/principles.md

 layout: collection
 order: 3
 title: Principles
-description: "Principles are used to guide the behaviour of software engineering teams and evaluate their output."
+description: "To guide the behaviour and decisions of engineering teams"
 tags: []
 paginationHeading: "Select a principle to read more."
 pagination: